 MANCHESTER SPECIFIC INFORMATION

-Local authorities and clinical commissioning groups (CCGs) have equal and joint duties to prepare Joint Strategic Needs Assessments (JSNAs) and Joint Health and Wellbeing Strategies (JHWSs), through the Health and Wellbeing Board.
+Local authorities and clinical commissioning groups (CCGs) have equal and joint duties to prepare a Joint Strategic Needs Assessment (JSNA) and a Joint Health and Wellbeing Strategy (JHWS), through the Health and Wellbeing Board.
 The purpose of the JSNA and JHWS is to improve the health and wellbeing of the local community and reduce inequalities for all ages.
+In Manchester, the Population Health Plan 2018-2027 serves as the JHWS.

 Click here to view the Joint Strategic Needs Assessment for Manchester.